nithvijay/card-game/README.md

 Things to do:
 1. Make websocket in Flask
 2. Connecting the database
-3. Connect frontend and backward
+3. Connect frontend and backend